 Who can participate in the Little Listeners Project?

-The Little Listeners Project includes children who are developing typically between the ages of 12 and 36 months, and children with a suspected or diagnosed autism spectrum disorder between the ages of 24 and 48 months.
-Children who have regular exposure to languages other than English are not eligible.
+The Little Listeners Project includes children who are developing typically between the ages of 18 and 36 months, and children with a suspected or diagnosed autism spectrum disorder between the ages of 24 and 48 months.
+We do have additional study criteria that we will discuss with you over the phone to see if your child is eligible to participate.

 As of May 1st, 2017, we are no longer recruiting additional children with suspected or diagnosed autism spectrum disorder to participate in the study.
 However, we are still recruiting children who are developing typically.
 Thank you to all of the families who have participated so far!